Excuse me, are you also freaking out over excess hair fall in monsoon?

-We never really needed an excuse for a relaxing hot oil champi from mama, but now we have one.
+We never really needed an excuse for a relaxing hot oil champi from Mama, but now we have one.
 Tell her it’s doctor-prescribed.
-Add a hot oil massage to your pre-wash routine once or twice a week.
+Add a hot oil massage to your pre-wash routine once or twice weekly.
 Kapoor explains, “It will not only nourish your scalp but also increase the circulation and keep the hair healthy and shiny.
 Let the oil sit in the hair for 2-3 hours and then wash with a mild shampoo.”

 Depending on the needs of your scalp, you can whip up an exfoliating and clarifying hair mask.
 Aloe vera gel is another great ingredient to try which is easy to use and very cooling on your scalp.
 It’s aloe vera’s antimicrobial properties that we want to soak up.

 “You can apply the gel to your scalp two hours before washing the hair or mix some aloe vera gel with your hair oil or shampoo to get maximum benefits out of it.”

 Feed your hair the right diet

 Yadav and Kapoor both concur that what we eat reflects the health of our skin, hair and nails.
 If our diet is poor in essential nutrients or imbalanced, our hair follicle is undernourished, and this exacerbates hair loss.

 Include natural sources of protein such as soy, egg whites, lean meats, pulses, and sprouts in your daily diet.
 Go for food rich in vitamin B12 and zinc – whole grain cereals, fish, and dairy products.
 Vitamin B12 helps produce red blood cells that carry oxygen and nutrients and oxygen to hair follicles, promoting healthy hair growth, while zinc helps with the growth and repair of hair tissue.